mattmasel/clinical-trial-monitor/research_and_development/manual_analysis.md

 ## TODO

-1. Only append trials with CompletionDate >= todays date
-2. Add simultaneous requests (without DoS)
+1. Decide whether to use yfinance or url get request
+2. Save yfinance data to list and then replace per company iteration
-3. Connect to tradingview API to compare prices at particular dates
+3. Connect to yfinance API to compare prices at particular dates (Only 2000 requests per day)
+  - Alpha Vantage only allows up to 25 per day...
+  - if yfinance is not applicable then web scrape yahoo finance web application instead